eco/linkedup/README.md

   }
   ```
   Status 200: Key transaction was successfully submitted and the email containing the redirect uri was sent
+  Status 401: The attendee has already keyed their account
   Status 403: The attendee id was not found in the eventbrite event
   Status 500: Something internal went wrong.
 (Communicating with eventbrite, sending an email, the transaction failed to sent).
     - The logs will contain information about what went wrong